ColdFrontWI/Hornet_Cockpit/Pictures/Readme.md

 This page includes a lot of "behind the scenes" pictures and detail about how each panel was assembled.
 * [**August 2020:**](2020-08/Readme.md) Pictures after modifying it to include the AMPCD, as well as adding bunch of custom-designed, 3D-printed knobs and switches.
+* [**September 2020:**](2020-09/Readme.md) A couple of new controls added, a few more 3d printed knobs, and swapping out the Bodnar boards on the left and right consoles for Arduinos to allow more inputs.

 <img src="2020-08/IMG_7684.JPG">